n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Bitly/README.md

 [Bitly](https://bitly.com/) is URL shortening service and a link management platform that allows users to shorten, create and share trusted, powerful links for businesses.

 ::: tip 🔑 Credentials
-The instructions for authenticating with Bitly are [here](../../../credentials/Bitly).
+You can find authentication information for this node [here](../../../credentials/Bitly).
 :::

 ## Basic Operations